 The Nautical Science program offers an experience-based approach to the sailing ship and seafaring.
 Participants learn offshore sailing theory and techniques, navigation, and basic oceanography as relevant to seamanship.

-The Nautical Science Program includes a range of seafaring experience onboard a variety of vessels including: 2 person, 12’ small sailing vessels; 36’ to 40’ modern cruising and racing sloops to a 51’ traditional wooden schooner; and 120’ square rigged 19th century replica brigantines.
+The Nautical Science Program includes a range of seafaring experience onboard a variety of vessels including: 2 person, 12’ small sailing vessels; 36’ to 40’ modern cruising and racing sloops; a 51’ traditional wooden schooner; and 120’ square rigged 19th century replica brigantines.
 Voyages range from inside the harbor to Catalina Island, depending on the specific course.

 Nautical Science Classes